Skip to navigation Skip to content

 Example 1:

-Xia (19 years of age) lodged a claim for DSP and provided a medical certificate indicating a diagnosis of intellectual impairment with future treatment noted as 'awaiting appointment for an IQ test.'
+Xia (19 years of age) lodged a claim for DSP and provided a medical certificate with a diagnosis of intellectual impairment with future treatment noted as 'awaiting appointment for an IQ test.'

-Xia is contacted to discuss the assessment and determine eligibility for video conference.
-Completion of a specialist assessment via video conference (VC) will provide Xia with the opportunity to access a nationwide network of Psychologists within Assessment Services.
-This allows Xia to receive their appointment earlier and provides the ability to complete the assessment in the privacy of their home without attending an office.
+Xia is contacted to discuss the assessment and to determine eligibility for a video conference.
+Completion of a specialist assessment via video conference will provide Xia with the opportunity to access a nationwide network of psychologists within Assessment Services.
+This allows Xia:

 Example 2: